geb/geb/doc/manual/src/chapters/030-navigator.md

     $("form").postcode() << Keys.BACK_SPACE
     assert $("form").postcode == "1234"

+> Note that WebDriver has some issues with textareas and surrounding whitespace.
+Namely, some drivers implicit trim whitespace from the beginning and end of the value.
+You can track this issue here: http://code.google.com/p/selenium/issues/detail?id=2131

 #### file upload

 It's currently not possible with WebDriver to simulate the process of a user clicking on a file upload control and choosing a file to upload via the normal file chooser.
 However, you can directly set the value of the upload control to the *absolute path* of a file on the system where the driver is running and on form submission that file will be uploaded.